basp/oni/README.md

     5> object:valid(Obj3).
     true

+Ok, after all those sanity checks, we have this valid object but it's not a player object yet.
+For that we have to set the `player` flag:

+    6> object:set_player_flag(Obj3, true).
+    ok

+We are not done yet.
+Each object has some builtin properties.
+One of them is `name`.
+Before we can login, making a connection to a known object, we need to assign it a name:

+    7> object:set_property(Obj3, <<"name">>, "Monster").
+    ok

+Let's double check it worked, we can ask for the `name` property value:

+    8> object:get_property(Obj3, <<"name">>).
+    "Monster"

+That seems fine.
+Now this object is `player` and it has a `name` so let's try logging in.
+Start up a telnet client and connect to `127.0.0.1:7777` (if you have the default settings):

+    Oni - Steampunk Dreams

+    Welcome!
+Please login.

+Now try to login with your new `player` object:

+    connect Monster
+    *** Connected (Monster) ***

+It should say `*** Connected (Monster) ***`.
+If it doesn't say that you either get nothing or some horrible pile of damage.
+Either way, don't freak - it's probably something simple but Erlang can blow up in spectacular ways.

 There's a lot of more stuff we can do with objects but if you can follow along this far you should be able to figure out the rest of the API unless the lack of documentation.
 More to come though.